History of Vancouver: European settlement and growth

 View of Gastown from Carrall and Water Street in 1886.
 Named after Gassy Jack, Gastown was Vancouver's first downtown core.

-A former river pilot, John (Jack) Deighton, set up a small (24' x 12') saloon on the beach about a mile west of the sawmill in 1867 where mill property and its "dry" policies ended.
+A former river pilot, John "Jack" Deighton, set up a small (24' x 12') saloon on the beach about a mile west of the sawmill in 1867 where mill property and its "dry" policies ended.
 His place was popular and a well-worn trail between the mill and saloon was soon established – this is today's Alexander Street.
-Deighton's nickname, Gassy Jack, came about because he was known as quite the talker, or "gassy".
+Deighton's nickname, "Gassy Jack", came about because he was known to be quite talkative, or "gassy".
 A number of men began living near the saloon and the "settlement" quickly became known as Gassy's Town, which was quickly shortened to "Gastown".
 In 1870, the colonial government of British Columbia took notice of the growing settlement and sent a surveyor to lay out an official townsite named Granville, in honour of the British Colonial Secretary, Lord Granville, though it was still popularly known as Gastown (which is the name still current for that part of the city).

-The new townsite was situated on a natural harbour, and for this reason, it was selected by the Canadian Pacific Railway as their terminus.
+The new townsite was situated on a natural harbour, and for this reason it was selected by the Canadian Pacific Railway as their terminus.
 The transcontinental railway was commissioned by the government of Canada under the leadership of Prime Minister Sir John A. Macdonald and was a condition of British Columbia joining the confederation in 1871.
-The CPR president, William Van Horne, decided that Granville was not such a great name for the new terminus because of the seedy associations with Gastown, and strongly suggested "Vancouver" would be a better name, in part because people in Toronto and Montreal knew where Vancouver Island was but had no idea of where Granville was.
+The CPR president, William Van Horne, believed that Granville was not a good name for the new terminus because of the seedy associations with Gastown, and strongly suggested "Vancouver" would be a better name, in part because people in Toronto and Montreal knew where Vancouver Island was but had no idea of where Granville was.